But as a parent or guardian, you can use our trampolines for exercise as well!

 Whether you’re looking to boost your jumps to greater heights, get yourself musically motivated or engage in a tough personal training challenge, there's an app to help you.

-If you want a detailed analysis of your bouncing capabilities, My Jump - Measure your jumps can provide it.
+If you want a detailed analysis of your bouncing capabilities, My Jump trampoline app can be useful.

 Developed by sports scientists using, My Jump measures the height, airtime time, power, and force-velocity of your jump.

 This is all crucial information when determining your strength and fitness level.

 My Jump can also record awesome slow-motion movies of your jumps and can be export all its data.